Farm Work Injuries: Employees at High Risk of Preventable Accidents

-Farm workers across the country are at a very high risk for occupational injuries, many of them fatal.
+Farm workers across the country are at a very high risk for occupational farm work injuries, many of them fatal.
 The National Institute for Occupational Safety and Health (NIOSH) ranks agriculture among the most hazardous employable industries.

 According to the government agency, between 2003 and 2011, 5,816 agricultural workers died from work-related injuries in the US.
 In that time frame, the fatality rate for agricultural workers was seven times higher than the rate for all workers in private industry.
 Ohio has reported the sixth most farming-related fatalities in the country.

 Many of these accidents are preventable, and each year farm equipment accidents generate millions in settlements and verdicts for victims.
 Most commonly, the cause of injury is human error though product liability issues cannot be discounted.

 The Lyon Firm has the resources and knowledge to work alongside engineering and medical experts to determine the root cause of farming accidents.
 Joe Lyon is a Cincinnati catastrophic injury lawyer with experience developing evidence and presenting the highest quality arguments on behalf of injured parties and their family.

 According to the U.S. Occupational and Safety and Health Administration (OSHA), tractor accidents are the most common source of deaths and severe injuries, most frequently in the form of rollovers.
 Most overturn injuries could be prevented by roll cages and seat belts, yet only one-third of U.S. tractors are equipped with basic safety devices.